stormtrooper88/Milestoneproject---User-centric-project/README.md

-Full Stack Web Developer
-One or two paragraphs providing an overview of your project.
+User-Centric Frontend Development project - Code Institute – By Thomas Christian Butcher

-The overview of the project "Full Stack Web Developer" is to create a website focued on personal training and nutrition. the website will offer bespoke personal training and nutritional guidance from a fully qualified and experienced personal trainer.
-The website will aim to be user friendly for the client so that all information is available and set out clearly.
+The overview of the project "Full Stack Web Developer" is to create a website focused on demonstrating my skills as a Full Stack Web Developer.
+It aims to show to prospective employers the courses I am undertaking, those I have completed, some information about myself and finally a contact form if you wish to contact me.

-The website will have the following information: qualifications, what I can offer, testimonials and a contact form.
-The set up is thus that there will be a short welcoming message as well images of weights and nutrition.
-The users story of the website would be that they are acitivetly looking to get in better shape.
-The website layout is simple and user friendly.

-Essentially, this part is your sales pitch.

 UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.